Quantisan/docker-clojure/README.md

 This image makes building derivative images easier.
 For most use cases, creating a Dockerfile in the base of your project directory with the line `FROM clojure:onbuild` will be enough to create a stand-alone image for your project.

+### `clojure:alpine` & `clojure:alpine-onbuild`

+These images are based on the minimalist Alpine Linux distribution and are much smaller than the default (Debian-based) images.
+If your app can run in them, they will be much faster to transfer and take up much less space.

 #### Pull or build this image

 ```